Conformal Prediction using Conditional Histograms: Methods

 Then, we compute prediction intervals for $Y_{n+1}$ by looking at the nested sequence in~\eqref{eq:def-s-start}--\eqref{eq:def-s-dec} corresponding to the new $X_{n+1}$ and selecting the interval indexed by the $1-\alpha$ quantile (roughly) of $\{E_i\}_{i \in \mathcal{D}^{\mathrm{cal}}}$.
 The procedure is outlined in Algorithm~\ref{alg:sc}.
+Note that the only computationally expensive component of this method is the estimation of the conditional histograms (see Supplementary Section~\ref{sec:supp-histograms} for details); the construction of the nested prediction intervals and the evaluation of the conformity scores have negligible cost because the optimization problem in~\eqref{eq:def-opt-problem} is an easy one.

+It may be helpful to point out that, if $\pi$ provides an accurate representation of the true conditional distribution of $Y \mid X$, then the above conformity scores are uniformly distributed~\cite{romano2020classification}.
+In that ideal case, no calibration is needed and indeed our method simply reduces to applying~\eqref{eq:def-opt-problem} with $\tau =0.9$ to construct prediction intervals with $90\%$ coverage.
+In practice, however, $\pi$ can only be a possibly inaccurate estimate of $P_{Y \mid X}$ (hence why we will refer to it as $\hat{\pi}$ from now on), which means that the distribution of the conformity scores may not be uniform and the conformal calibration is necessary to obtain valid coverage.

-The next result states the output of our method has valid marginal coverage.
-The proof relies on the sequence $S_t$ being nested; from there, coverage follows from the results of~\cite{romano2020classification,gupta2019nested}; see Section~\ref{sec:supp-histograms} (Supplementary Material).
+The next result states that the output of our method has valid marginal coverage, regardless of the accuracy of $\hat{\pi}$.
+The proof relies on the sequence $S_t$ being nested; from there, coverage follows from the results of~\cite{romano2020classification,gupta2019nested}; see Supplementary Section~\ref{sec:supp-histograms}.

 \begin{theorem}[Marginal coverage] If $(X_i,Y_i)$, for $i \in \{1,\dots,n+1\}$, are exchangeable, then the output of~Algorithm~\ref{alg:sc} satisfies:

 \end{theorem} Note that Theorem~\ref{thm:sc} provides only a lower bound; a nearly matching upper bound on the marginal coverage can be generally established for split-conformal inference if the conformity scores are almost-surely distinct~\cite{vovk2005algorithmic,lei2018distribution,romano2019conformalized}.
 Although the CHR scores~\eqref{eq:conformity-function} are discrete, our experiments will show the coverage is tight as long as the resolution $T$ is not too small.